mart123p/dns-tunnel-example/deploy/readme.md

 2. Deploy the environnement in Azure with Ansible you can use the docker-compose.yml if Ansible has issue with the dependencies.
 You must be connected to azure with the `az login` before executing `ansible-playbook azure.yml`

+3. Connect to the bastion with the script in `scripts/connect.sh`

 3. Deploy the VMs `ansible-playbook config-all.yml -i hosts.yml`